 I chose golden forest chanterelles as our pizza topping and you can use pretty much any veggie or mushroom, or even make this without toppings.
 Pizza bianca feels like a scrumptious bread.
 Sort of like focaccia, but I think it’s better because of the creamy spread on top.

 The bianca sauce is made of one of my favorite ingredients: cashews.
 I love their neutral silky cream flavor combined with simple spices like onion powder and garlic.
 But the secret to this delicious pizza isn’t just cashews – it’s the Extra virgin olive oil drizzled on top.
-A generous amount of it to give the required juicy feel!
+A generous amount of it to give the required scrumptious feel!

-ps My kids fell in love with this pizza as mush as I did, but they didn’t like the chanterelles on top.
+My kids fell in love with this pizza as mush as I did, but they didn’t like the chanterelles on top.
 Next time I’m making a kid-friendly version without toppings and an “adult” version with mushrooms just for me 🙂

 - 2 cups or 500 ml flour